Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: Introduction

 The paper is organized as follows.
 In the rest of this section we briefly recall some necessary details of the harmonic superspace approach.
 In section \ref{eq: sec 2} we present the harmonic superspace realization of $\mathcal{N}=2$ superconformal group, including the superconformal transformations of derivatives and superspace integration measures.
 Section \ref{eq: sec 3} deals with the well-known example of free $\mathcal{N}=2$ Maxwell theory and its superconformal invariance, in both the harmonic superspace and the chiral superspace.
 This example illustrates some peculiarities of our consideration, which are then generalized to $\mathcal{N}=2$ conformal supergravity.
-In section \ref{eq: sec 4} we present the detailed discussion of the linearized $\mathcal{N}=2$ super Weyl action in harmonic superspace and prove its superconformal invariance.
-In the concluding section \ref{eq: sec 5} we highlight our main results and mention their possible generalizations to the complete non-linear $\mathcal{N}=2$ Weyl theory and $\mathcal{N}=2$ higher-spins.
+In section \ref{eq: sec 4} we present the detailed discussion of the linearized $\mathcal{N}=2$ super Weyl action in harmonic superspace and prove its rigid superconformal invariance.
+Section \ref{sec 5} is devoted to an attempt to generalize the linearized $\mathcal{N}=2$ super Weyl action to the full nonlinear level.
+It is based on the generalization of the half-analyticity principle to curved harmonic superspace in the so called ``hybrid'' basis \cite{Galperin:1987em}.
+In the concluding section \ref{sec 6} we highlight our main results and mention their possible generalizations to $\mathcal{N}=2$ higher-spins.
 Appendix \ref{App: sc conf} is devoted to the discussion of superconformal transformations in different superspace bases: analytic, central and chiral.
 In Appendix \ref{Appendix} we specify another, the Mezincescu-type prepotential of $\mathcal{N}=2$ conformal supergravity, give the explicit expression for super Weyl tensor in a harmonic-independent gauge and derive the corresponding Bianchi identity.
+In the Appendix \ref{eq: App C}, we present various useful relations for the superparameters of superconformal transformations.